MOMOTHEREAL/MOMOTHEREAL-t3-v2--post-contest-/README.md

 - __Acid Rain__: Brings any player in contact with rain to half a heart in 40 seconds.
 - __Black Ice__: Spawns ice spikes around any player in a snowy biome every 2 seconds.

+There is also a 10% chance of a __heatstroke__ to start when the weather turns back to sunny in a desert.
+The heatstroke puts anyone in a desert on fire for 5 seconds.

-The hardcore events will not stop until the weather clears itself (or by using /toggledownfall, obviously).
+The hardcore events occuring on weather downfall will not stop until the weather clears itself (or by using /toggledownfall, obviously).
 You can always stop these effects using /toggleacidic